-[Editor’s Note: Considering a Internet marketing service for your business?
-If you’re looking for information to help you choose the service that is right for you, use the questionnaire below to have our sister site, Buyer Zone, provide you with information from a variety of vendors for free.]
+[Editor’s Note: Considering a social media management tool or services for your business?
+If you’re looking for information to help you choose the service that is right for you, use the questionnaire below to get information from a variety of vendors for free.]

 Idinopulos offered these three tips to help you and your employees become social media marketing pros, regardless of their roles at the company:

 - Create high-quality profiles.
 A high-quality profile shows both the employee and your brand in the best possible light.
 It's more than having a professional photo and filling in all of the profile fields.
 Employee profiles should use consistent language to name and describe your company.
 They should hit key marketing messages, and include links to your business's website and job postings.